2023 Most Focused Master’s Degree Colleges for General Social Sciences in Rhode Island

 This year’s “Schools for a Master’s Highly Focused on Social Sciences Major in Rhode Island” ranking looked at 2 colleges that offer degrees in a bachelor’s in general social sciences.
-That schools that top this list have a program in general social sciences in which the largest percentage of students at the school are enrolled.
+The colleges and universities that top this list are recognized because their general social sciences program is one of the largest majors offered at the school.

 See our ranking methodology to learn more.